RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Guests, members and listeners generally must not provide any information anywhere within 7 Cups that could be used by anyone to contact them offsite (although there are some exceptions).

-The platform does not store full records of chats, only enough to provide some continuity from one chat to the next.
+The platform stores chats for a year.

-Members and listeners can write confidential notes within the 7 Cups system, and listeners are not allowed to keep notes anywhere else.
+Members and listeners can write confidential notes within the 7 Cups platform.
+Listeners are not allowed to keep notes anywhere outside the 7 Cups platform.

 ### Community guidelines